csteach422/csteach422.github.io/coursework.md

 ##### 2. DEV week assessment (30%)

-* begin development of a mobile application
+* begin development of a mobile application from scratch
   * **NOT** a responsive website viewed on a mobile device
   * must apply technologies taught up to and including DEV week, e.g.
     * Apache Cordova, React Native, &c.